-Term Meaning He, his, him, etc. The personal pronouns "he", "his", "him", etc. apply to both male and female genders.
+Term Meaning He his him etc The personal pronouns "he", "his", "him", etc. apply to both male He, his, him, etc. and female genders.
 HND Higher National Diploma Line managers Staff with direct managerial responsibility for particular employees and operations of the University and who report to higher authorities.
 For the purpose of this policy, line managers include deans, directors (including directors of directorates and research centres), heads of departments (including heads of nonteaching departments), and heads of other units.
 Line managers supervise and manage University workers on a daily basis and act as liaison officers between employees working under them and upper management.
 Line management is not synonymous with project management.
 ND National Diploma OND Ordinary National Diploma Host country The country in which a study fellowship or learning and development leave is, or will, be held.
-Host institution or employer The institution or employer at which a study fellowship or learning and development leave is, or will, be held.
+Host institution or The institution or employer at which a study fellowship or learning employer and development leave is, or will, be held.
 Service category For the purposes of this policy, there are only two service categories: teaching and nonteaching.
 Every staff is either a teaching or nonteaching staff.
-The University and FUT Federal University of Technology, Minna the University, or to initiate, progress and/or complete research activities.
-This document forms a part of the overall learning and development strategy for employees of the University.
+The University and FUT Federal University of Technology, Minna